 Among the wonderful scenery, it has six villas with plunge pools – ideal for those who want a private space.
 It can also do well for families since one villa can fit up to five guests.

 Tide and Time has accommodation in three main areas namely South Luangwa, Liuwa Plain, and Lower Zambezi River.
-There are suitable options for all, from tents for honeymoon couples or family-friendly lodges.
+There are suitable options for all, from safari tents for honeymoon couples or family-friendly lodges.

 Safari goers can also enjoy an unforgettable experience lounging on private decks with river views and stargazing with a glass of wine.